energysistem/manuals/42921-Earphones TWS/en/06-funciones_principales.md

 Detach the *ear hooks* (1) and then connect the charging cable to the earphones’*microUSB port* (2) to charge the battery.
 Connect the other cable end to the USB port of any device to provide energy (PC, USB wall charger, car charger, etc.).

-The *LED indicator* (5) will glow red while charging the battery and will flash in blue once the charging process is completed.
+The *LED indicator* (5) will glow red while charging the battery and will change to blue once the charging process is completed.
 The charging process takes about 1 hour and a half.

 **Important:** We recommend not to leave your *Energy Earphones 6 True Wireless* unused for long periods of time with an empty battery.
 We advise to charge your earphones' battery at least once a month.